Sheldon School: 21st century

 In 2000, Sheldon was identified as "excellent" by Ofsted (Her Majesty's Chief Inspector of Schools In England).
 It was the first school in Wiltshire to be awarded Beacon Status, awarded to schools identified as the best performing in the country.
 The Arts block was added.

 In 2001, Sheldon was awarded Sportsmark Gold, the first Wiltshire school to achieve this award.

 In 2002, the school was awarded Specialist School Status and was designated as one of England's first Science Colleges.
 Sheldon was awarded FA Charter Standard from The Football Association.

 In 2003, the Learning Support Centre opened.
 On its Olympic Day Fun Run, Sheldon set a new world record for a biggest single school run, with in excess of 900 runners.

 In 2004, Gerard MacMahon was appointed headteacher.
 Sheldon was again awarded Sportsmark Gold.
 It was also awarded the Artsmark Award, for the quality of performing arts.
 The school also achieved The Healthy Schools Award.

 In 2005, Sheldon was named in Ofsted's roll of honour as one of "the best of the best" with two "outstanding" inspections.
 It had its third "outstanding" Ofsted report, the only comprehensive school in the south west to have achieved this accolade.
 The school was also elected to the Specialist Schools Trust "Value Added" club for schools with the most pupil progress between key stages.

 In 2006, Sheldon was re-designated Specialist School Status which helped to enrich and transform the scientific aspects of numerous subject areas.

 In 2007, the school was again identified as a high performing Specialist School and designated a second specialism as a Sports College with the Performing Arts.
 It was also awarded Artsmark Silver.

 In 2008, in its fourth Ofsted inspection Sheldon was judged to be "outstanding" in all 38 categories that made up the new inspection framework.
 The Sixth Form Centre was opened.

 In 2009, the school was designated a third specialism as a Language College.

 In 2011, Matt Dawson opened The Refectory, an award-winning hot & cold dining area.

 Academy

 On 1 April 2011, Sheldon School became an Academy.

 In 2012, Neil Spurdell was appointed headteacher.

+In 2023, Peter Lynch was appointed headteacher.